dsdsgithub007/DataScience-Yandex-Practicum-Repo/readme.md

 ### [ 4.
 Movie Reviews Sentiment Analysis](https://github.com/dsdsgithub007/DataScience-Yandex-Practicum-Repo/tree/main/MovieReviewsAnalysis)

 Build a machine learning model to automatically detect negative reviews for a system used to filter and categorize movie reviews.
-Used the dataset of IMBD movie reviews with polarity labelling to build a model for classifying positive and negative reviews.
+Used the dataset of IMDB movie reviews with polarity labelling to build a model for classifying positive and negative reviews.
 Key Libraries:

 **Highlights:** *Libraries used: TF-IDF, NLTK, spaCy, transformers, Bert, tqdm.*